-- Students in general education classroom who are consistently falling behind their aim line with whole class and strategic interventions (5-10% of students): - o Interventions are specifically matched to student needs through a task analysis of the learning or behavioral problem.
+- Students in general education classroom who are consistently falling behind their aim line with whole class and strategic interventions (5-10% of students): - Interventions are specifically matched to student needs through a task analysis of the learning or behavioral problem. - Interventions should be conducted by a highly qualified teacher or trained professional in a small group (2-3 students or one-on-one tutoring).

-- o Interventions should be conducted by a highly qualified teacher or trained professional in a small group (2-3 students or one-on-one tutoring). - o Interventions should consist of no less that 20-30 additional minutes, 5 days per week, in addition to Tier 1 and Tier 2 instruction. - Intervention should be highly interactive requiring high levels of student response (oral and written), incorrect responses are immediately corrected.
-Level of program should allow student to give correct responses 80% of the time. - o Intervention programs are highly structured or scripted.
+- Interventions should consist of no less that 20-30 additional minutes, 5 days per week, in addition to Tier 1 and Tier 2 instruction. - Intervention should be highly interactive requiring high levels of student response (oral and written), incorrect responses are immediately corrected.
+Level of program should allow student to give correct responses 80% of the time.